 specification test.
 If the current model passes the test, it is used to construct an optimal policy.
 If it fails the test, a new

 model is selected.
 As the rate of coefficient updating decreases, one model becomes dominant, and is used almost

 always.
 Dominant models can be characterized using the tools of large deviations theory.
-The analysis is applied to Sargent's (1999) Phillips Curve model.
+The analysis is used to address

+two questions posed by Sargent's (1999) Phillips Curve model.

 ABSTRACT: This paper